 1 Biltmore WineryAshevilleSee on map

-Dining options at the Village include the Bistro, with seasonal menus featuring the bounties of Biltmore’s own fields, farms, and vineyards, including tasty wood-fired pizzas and locally farmed mountain trout and locally sourced meats, cheeses and honey; hearty meals like Shepherd’s Pie, tavern sandwiches, and fish and chips at Cedric’s Tavern for robust pub fare; and sweets that celebrate Biltmore’s history in the dairy business at the Creamery.
-Farther afield, Stable Café near Biltmore House features slow-cooked rotisserie chicken, creative sandwiches and seasonal salads in a charming 19th-century stable-turned-café, while Deerpark offers bountiful buffets and an expanded Sunday brunch.
+Dining options at the Village include Bistro, with seasonal menus featuring the bounties of Biltmore’s own fields, farms and vineyards, including tasty wood-fired pizzas and locally farmed mountain trout; hearty meals like Shepherd’s Pie, tavern sandwiches, and fish and chips at Cedric’s Tavern; and sweets that celebrate Biltmore’s history in the dairy business at the Creamery.
+And it doesn't stop there.
+Village Social offers sustainable seafood and regional favorites, the Smokehouse serves up Carolina 'cue, and you can grab coffee and sandwiches at the Kitchen Cafe.

 2 Childress Vineyards